-Dan Jacob Wallace is a composer, songwriter, guitarist, and producer based in New York City.
+Dan Jacob Wallace is a composer, songwriter, guitarist, and producer based in Milwaukee.

 His latest album, Den of Maniacs, referred to by Mark Suppanz of The Big Takeover as an “unqualified winner,” has continued to garner positive response from fans and critics.

-Wallace, who recently took a break from music to study philosophy at Columbia University (GS 2015, summa cum laude), is currently mixing the album Verbum Sap; prepping material for a new album; and writing songs for a project called Chemical Bath that he’s developing with his sister, Ambria Nicole Taylor.
+Wallace, who in 2012 took a break from music to study philosophy at Oakton Community College and then Columbia University (GS 2015, summa cum laude), is currently prepping material for new albums and posting to his blog, untrammeledmind.com, on topics including consciousness, social group ontology, free will, and probability.

 A sampling of Wallace’s past projects include fronting the indie rock band The Pindrops, scoring music for theatre and film, serving as co-Director of the Chicago Chamber Music Collective (who also premiered his first chamber works in Chicago), and organizing critically acclaimed concert series of contemporary classical music.
 He is also a CAAP Grant recipient.

-Wallace was born in Philadelphia, and moved every few years, taking him to a diverse range of settings, including a small village in Germany and a trailer park in Mississippi.
-In 1993, after an ill-suited and short-lived stint in the Air Force, he made his way to Chicago, where he lived for 18 years before moving to New York City to study philosophy, psychology, and writing.
+Wallace was born in Philadelphia and moved every few years thereafter to a diverse range of settings, including a small village in Germany and a trailer park in Mississippi.
+In 1993, after an ill-suited and short-lived stint in the Air Force, he made his way to Chicago, where he lived for 18 years before moving to New York City, where he endured 7.5 years before moving to Milwaukee.

 Wallace began playing guitar at age 13, starting with the chords to “Raising Hell” by Run-DMC.
-Within a year he was playing along with records by the likes of Frank Zappa, Randy Rhoads, and Charlie Parker.
+Within a handful of months he was playing along with records by the likes of Frank Zappa, Randy Rhoads, and Charlie Parker.
 It also wasn’t long before he was inspired by J.S.
-Bach, Conlon Nancarrow, Lili Boulanger, Dmitri Shostakovich, and others to begin composing chamber and symphonic works (he studied composition with Dika Newlin in Richmond, and Patricia Morehead in Chicago), which would be his focus until he discovered Caetano Veloso in his mid-20’s and began writing songs.
+Bach, Conlon Nancarrow, Lili Boulanger, Dmitri Shostakovich, and others to begin composing chamber and symphonic works, which would be his focus until he discovered Caetano Veloso and Jacques Brel in his mid-20s and began writing songs.